The Form Dashboard (under Beta Features) must be enabled from for this feature to work. To learn more, take a look at our help documentation here.

 NOTE: The geometry has to be formatted in the ODK format, or four numbers separated by spaces: latitude, longitude, altitude (in meters), and accuracy radius (in meters)

-Click this link to review the example above and/or download for your own use
+Click this link to review the example above and/or download it for your own use

 Adding a GeoJSON File to your Form Media Files